COSC3020/isomorphism-nodes-connectivity-KadeSN21/README.md

 one-to-one and onto function (bijection) $f: V_1 \rightarrow V_2$ such that $(u,v)
 \in E_1$ iff $(f(u),f(v)) \in E_2$.

 In a completely connected graph, all verticies are connected to eachother by an edge.
-For example, if we have a graph $G1$ with verticies $x,y,z,w$ the graph contains the edges $(x,y), (x,z), (x,w), (y,z), (y,w), (z,w)$ In order to prove that another completely connected graoh with the same number of nodes as $G1$ is isomorphic to $G1$, we need to find a "one-to-one" relationship between the,m, meaning that for every vertex in $G1$, there is a vertex in $G2$
+For example, if we have a graph $G1$ with verticies $x,y,z,w$ the graph contains the edges $(x,y), (x,z), (x,w), (y,z), (y,w), (z,w)$ In order to prove that another completely connected graoh with the same number of nodes as $G1$ is isomorphic to $G1$, we need to find a "one-to-one" relationship between them, meaning that for every vertex in $G1$ with , there is a vertex in $G2$

 help: To refresh my knowledge of complete graphs https://study.com/academy/lesson/complete-graph-definition-example.html